-Property taxes (sewer assessments) are collected by the city and town receivers of taxes, and the County has directed them to remit all such assessments directly to the Authority's Trustee.
+Sewer and storm water assessments are collected by the city and town receivers of taxes, and the County has directed them to remit all such assessments directly to the Authority's Trustee.
 The Authority retains funds to service its debt and pay its operating expenses, then remits remaining funds to the County (on behalf of the District).
 The District is responsible for paying all of the operational costs of the System.